 Not all gluten free flours are created equal.
 I always advise this because it is true!
 Certain gluten free flour mixtures are better for certain things.
 For example, my favorite two flour blends are the King Arthur Gluten Free Measure for Measure flour and Cup4Cup flour.
 Both have xanthan gum in them which helps with binding and I find them best suited for specific things.

-After experimenting with several mixes, for my money, the best flour to use to make a gluten free pie crust or gluten free pastry dough is Cup4Cup.
-This will be an issue if you are dairy free as there is milk powder in the mixture, however, King Arthur’s is okay, just not as good in my opinion.
+A note on Cup4Cup flour: This will be an issue if you are dairy free as there is milk powder in the mixture, however, King Arthur’s is okay, just not as good in my opinion.

 If you want to make the BEST gluten free pastry dough then please use Cup4Cup if you are able and avoid Bob’s red mill or King Arthur.
 I have tried this recipe with other flours and while they come out well, they just are not AS delicious as the Cup4Cup.